aimeos/map/README.md

 All examples will return an empty map because both contain the same values when compared case insensitive.

+The keys are preserved using this method.

 ### diffAssoc()

-Returns the keys/values in the map whose keys and values are not present in the passed elements in a new map.
+Returns the keys/values in the map whose keys AND values are not present in the passed elements in a new map.

 ```php
 public function diffAssoc( iterable $elements, callable $callback = null ) : self